Harm Reduction for Substance Use

 • Medication-Assisted Treatment (MAT) is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders (SUD).

-• If it is decided that a lifestyle change is wanted, help is available 24/7 by calling the SD Resource Hotline at 800-920-4343.
+• If a lifestyle change is wanted, help is available 24/7 by calling the SD Resource Hotline at 800-920-4343.

 Sources: